rossrowe/sauce-jboss-clickstart/readme.md

 -----

 This ClickStart is a full Java EE 6 Web Profile application, with a database and continuous deployment.
-It also demonstrates how to run Selenium tests against the Clickstart using [Sauce](http://saucelabs.com) Launch this ClickStart and it will generate a database, app, source repo and build service for you.
+It also demonstrates how to run Selenium tests against the Clickstart application using [Sauce OnDemand](http://saucelabs.com) and [Arquillian Drone](https://docs.jboss.org/author/display/ARQ/Drone).
+Launch this ClickStart and it will generate a database, app, source repo and build service for you.

 This is an example of the jboss container in action.
 It showcases JPA and persistence configuration EE 6 style and how to setup an app that uses persistence.xml with a CloudBees database.
 To make changes, clone your generated repo.